hozumi/ducttape.cljs/README.md

 A key point is that doms are grouped by logical model.
 Although Ducttape.cljs doesn't force you to use any specific DOM manipulation library, I recommend [my modified version of crate](https://github.com/hozumi/crate-bind) for DOM creation because it can make a hashmap like the above easily.

-Let's look at a function of dom creation.
+Let's look at a example of dom creation function.

 ```clojure
 (ns myapp